-The publisher believed in the changing consumer behavior.
+The publisher believed in changing consumer behavior.
 They realized that it wouldn’t be too long to see readers visiting online directories or websites to know what’s happening around them.

 It’s time to get back to 1996.
 Generally, large media companies would like to reach as many readers as possible and the Internet was the new shiny object promising global reach.
-But several media organization failed in their attempts to capitalize on the Internet.
+But several media organizations failed in their attempts to capitalize on the Internet.

 Limited bandwidth leading to congestion and discontented advertisements weren’t helping.

 By July 1996, more than 70%of the commercial providers of original content on the World Wide Web including virtually all of the large high-profile mass media sites had disappeared or radically scaled back their operations.
 This prompted Don Logan, President of Time, Inc., to retitle the World Wide Web, “The Great Black Hole”.

 While others are scaling back, FT invested and built a dedicated team “Net team” to run and maintain ft.com.
 The team relies on advertising revenue to grow and sustain, which was considered a perilous move in 1996.